SableRaf/processing-revisions/README.md

 Thanks to Dave Pagurek for prompting me to dig up these files.

+## Contacts

+For questions about this archival effort, please write to hello@processing.org

+For any other questions, contact foundation@processingfoundation.org

 ## Credits and Licensing

 For detailed licensing information about Processing, see https://github.com/processing/processing4/blob/main/LICENSE.md